X

 The most common problems associated with improper injection timing are related to poor engine performance.
 Problems like difficulty with starting the car, misfiring, or noticeable performance drops often indicate that something is wrong with the injection timing and that intervention may be necessary.

 A prompt reaction can not only fix the problem but also prevent more damage from happening.
-That's why diesel injection pump rebuilders recommend regular maintenance checks and timing adjustments, as it will prolong the engine’s lifespan and fulfill its potential.
+That's why diesel injection pump rebuilders recommend regular maintenance checks and timing adjustments, as it will prolong the lifespan of the injection pump and help the engine fulfill its potential.

 Knowing the symptoms of a faulty injection timing is crucial to early diagnosis, but going for regular checkups is still the best and most proactive way of properly caring for your engine.